93rd Mechanized Brigade (Ukraine): Operations near Bakhmut (August 2022–May 2023)

-In October 2022, the 93rd Mechanized Brigade left Izium for the Battle of Bakhmut holding the northern sector of the besieged city while the 58th Motorized Infantry Brigade held the south counterattacking assaults by Russian Wagner Group mercenaries.
+In October 2022, the 93rd Mechanized Brigade was engaged in the battle of Bakhmut holding the northern sector of the besieged city while the 58th Motorized Infantry Brigade held the south counterattacking assaults by Russian Wagner Group mercenaries.
 The brigade recaptured the M03 and M06 highways east of Bakhmut.
-Heavy casualties have been reported on both sides for units participating in the battle and the 93rd was rotated out of the front and replaced with other units.
+Heavy casualties were reported on both sides for units participating in the battle and the 93rd was rotated out of the front and replaced with other units.
+The brigade reportedly spent nine months fighting near Bakhmut, starting from 11 August 2022.